VilmaTuresson/gallery-ture/README.md

 **The Footer**

-The footer is discreetly displayed in black following along the page.
+The footer is discreetly displayed in black at the bottom of the page.
 It contains clearly displayed links to social media.
 The links will open in a new tab to maintain focus on the gallery site.

 ![footer-pic](https://user-images.githubusercontent.com/89077706/142041285-246d816c-81d7-4e63-92b0-0e08249cf416.png)